Aligning images to DEM or DSK

 Is there any way I can tie images to a DSK or DEM or otherwise make sure they are aligned?

-#3 Updated by Tammy Becker about 2 years ago
+#3 Updated by Tammy Becker over 2 years ago

 - Status changed from New to Acknowledged